TheSantacloud/gitd/README.md

 ## Configuration

-**mgtd** utilizes a configuration file to adapt to your preferences.
+**gitd** utilizes a configuration file to adapt to your preferences.
 Ensure that your settings are correctly configured for seamless integration with your task and archive managers.

 ## Notes